cokelaer/bioservices/doc/faqs.rst

 and UniProt that both provides convertor.
 For instance with Kegg, you can convert all human (hsa) Kegg Id to uniprot Id with::

-    from bioservices import *
+    from bioservices import KEGG
     s = KEGG()
     kegg_ids, uniprot_ids = s.conv("hsa", "uniprot")

 Or you can use the uniprot mapping function::

-    from bioservices import *
+    from bioservices import UniProt
     u = UniProt()
     u.mapping(to="KEGG_ID", fr="ACC", query="ZAP70_HUMAN")